Customer review from Liveaboard.com

 SDE Liveaboard Rating – Underwater Photographer Features for the Nautilus Explorer Liveaboard

-On reviewing the Nautilus Explorer liveaboard, it scores 80% on the SDE Underwater Photographer Rating, as it has 4 of 5 key photographer facilities (see below).
+When I reviewed the Nautilus Explorer liveaboard it scored 4/5 on the SDE Underwater Photographer Rating, as it has 4 of the 5 key photographer facilities (see below).

 The Nautilus Explorer liveaboard includes a dedicated camera room so you have a safe, dry area to build and service your underwater camera rig between dives.
 In addition, it has a dedicated camera station close to the dive deck, which lets you gear up quickly, check your housing and swap batteries or memory cards between dives.